So you’re interested in teaching English abroad, but feeling a little bit overwhelmed by the whole process? Don’t worry -- you’re not alone.

 9. Find a Place to Live

-Now that you have a job lined up, you’re going to need a place to sleep when you touch-down in your new home.
-If possible, arrange as many logistics before departure as you can, to make your arrival as stress free as possible.
-Some schools, especially those in China, Taiwan, and South Korea, will help you on this.
+Now that you have a job lined up, you’re going to need a place to sleep when you touch down in your new home.
+If possible, arrange as many logistics before departure as you can to make your arrival as stress-free as possible.
+Some schools, especially those in China, Taiwan, and South Korea, will help you with this.

 10. Arrange Your Documents and Visas